Your one-stop resource for speaker info, tips, and contacts

 Date Due: February 17, 2020 - PowerPoint Draft Presentations Completed

-Date Due: April 1, 2020 - PowerPoint Final Presentations Completed
+Date Due: TBD - PowerPoint Final Presentations Completed

 PowerPoint decks need to be in 16:9 aspect ratio to properly fit projectors/screens.